Multi-Scale Relational Graph Convolutional Network for Multiple Instance Learning in Histopathology Images: Conclusion

 \section{Conclusion}

 We believe our work is an important step towards improving GCN performance on different types of information for multiple instance learning with the help of RGCNs and different edge types.
-To the best of our knowledge, this is the first paper that uses GCNs in multi-scale analysis of images to their fullest potential with early-fusion by using a combination of different edge types between neighboring patches and patches at different scales.
+To the best of our knowledge, this is the first paper that uses GCNs in multi-scale analysis of histopathology images to their fullest potential with early-fusion by using a combination of different edge types between neighboring patches and patches at different scales.
 This is helpful in handling different feature types in MIL problems.
 The proposed method outperforms SOTA on the source and held-out datasets and is capable of classifying complex classes substantially better.
-We developed this model for PCa which is a heterogeneous disease with a diverse range of histological patterns which makes it challenging for diagnosis and prognosis.
+We developed this model for PCa which is a heterogeneous disease with a diverse range of histological patterns which make it challenging for diagnosis and prognosis.
 PCa remains the third-leading cause of cancer death in men, along with prostate-specific antigen, histopathology analysis of biopsy samples is a crucial step in deciding patient treatment \cite{litwin2017diagnosis}.

 The limitation of this work is that in the end, attention-based mechanisms are required for image-level prediction in our model.
 Future directions include dedicating a node (as an output) to combine information from different levels of RGCNs; this would be similar to having skip connections for the final prediction.
 We would like to point out that the idea of handling different embedding spaces using RGCNs could motivate multi-modal problems, such as Dwivedi and Shao \etal work \cite{dwivedi2022multi, shao2020improving}.
-Moreover, the proposed MIL-based multi-magnification classification approach could be deployed to other histopathology classification tasks and other image sources (such as biopsies, and whole specimens) to unravel its full potential.